ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 To sample from blended PDF, first randomly pick one of the sampling sub-routines $p_1$ and $p_2$ with probabilities equal to $w_1$ and $w_2$ respectively and then draw sample from the selected sub-routine.
 To evaluate the probability density of the sample, evaluate the whole PDF $p$.

 *[image: Sampling performance: Low sample rate.
-Just furnace test to isolate the BSDF sampling performance.
+Just furnace test to isolate the BSDF sampling performance from light sampling.
 Strategies: fixed ratio?, Fresnel ratio, my approach.]*

 ## Conclusion